 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Orrville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Orrville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Orrville who work in office and administrative support (14.28%), sales jobs (9.72%), and teaching (8.24%).
+There are especially a lot of people living in Orrville who work in office and administrative support (10.72%), sales jobs (10.00%), and management occupations (6.88%).

 Being a small city, Orrville does not have a public transit system used by locals to get to and from work.

-The per capita income in Orrville in 2010 was $25,019, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $100,076 for a family of four.
+The per capita income in Orrville in 2018 was $27,724, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $110,896 for a family of four.
 However, Orrville contains both very wealthy and poor people as well.

+Orrville is a somewhat ethnically-diverse city.
 The people who call Orrville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Orrville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Orrville include Irish, English, Swiss, and Italian.
+The greatest number of Orrville residents report their race to be White, followed by Asian.
+Important ancestries of people in Orrville include German, Irish, English, Swiss, and Italian.

 The most common language spoken in Orrville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.